-- Indemnifiers typically offer cover on an occurrence basis, based on your relationship with them at the time when the event occurred.
-This means that if you were a member at the time of the adverse incident you can apply for assistance at any time, even if you're no longer a member. - Commercial insurance products typically provide a specified level of cover for specific circumstances, on a claims-made basis.
+Indemnifiers typically offer cover on an occurrence basis, based on your relationship with them at the time when the event occurred.
+This means that if you were a member at the time of the adverse incident you can apply for assistance at any time, even if you're no longer a member.

+Commercial insurance products typically provide a specified level of cover for specific circumstances, on a claims-made basis.
 Claims-made policies typically only cover claims that arise when the policy is active.
-This means that you will normally need to take out run-off cover for any future claims made after your policy has expired.
-Claims made products often include requirements for policy holders to notify the provider of incidents that might lead to a claim, and it is important to be aware of these.
+This means that you will normally need to take out runoff cover for any future claims made after your policy has expired.

 No matter what type of policy you hold, you must comply with the terms and conditions of your cover.
-It is your responsibility as a registered dental professional to make sure that your actions or inactions do not invalidate the cover in place.
-Failure to comply with the terms and conditions of your policy may mean that patients are not able to receive compensation.
+It is your responsibility as a registered professional to make sure that your actions or inactions do not invalidate the cover in place.
+Failure to comply with the terms and conditions of your policy may mean that patients are not able to make a claim.